guanghaoyin/RTCAN-1D/README.md

 # RTCAN-1D

-The code of paper "A Efficient Multimodal framework for large scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals"
+The code of paper "A Multimodal framework for large scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals"

 RTCAN-1D is a multimodel framework to fuse music and EDA signals for emotion recognition.